Our Pastor

 Rev. Dr. William E. Flippin, Sr. is a distinguished leader with unwavering devotion to God and a profound commitment to serving His people.
 As the visionary pastor of The Greater Piney Grove Baptist Church in Atlanta, Georgia, he has guided the congregation through remarkable growth and transformation since 1990.

 Originally from Nashville, Tennessee, Rev. Dr. Flippin, Sr. holds a Bachelor of Arts degree in Mathematics and Business Administration from Fisk University.
-He graduated cum laude from Candler School of Theology at Emory University with a Master of Divinity degree, honored as a Benjamin E. Mays Fellow and recipient of the Fund for Theological Education scholarship.
+In recognition of his exemplary leadership, service, and enduring impact, he was inducted into the National Black College Alumni Hall of Fame Foundation, Inc. in 2006 as a proud graduate of Fisk University.
+He graduated cum laude from Candler School of Theology at Emory University with a Master of Divinity degree, where he was honored as a Benjamin E. Mays Fellow and a recipient of the Fund for Theological Education scholarship.
 He furthered his education with a Doctor of Ministry degree from McCormick Theological Seminary in Chicago, Illinois, and is certified as a Life Transformational Coach and Leadership Coach Trainer.

 YEARS AS PASTOR